What is Meth?

 First 48 Hours

-This phase is known as the “crash” and occurs within the first day of stopping use of the drug.
+This phase is known as the “crash” and occurs within the first day of stopping the use of the drug.
 During the first 24-48 hours, former users will begin to experience a sharp decline in energy and cognitive function, as well as nausea, abdominal cramping, and sweating.

 Withdrawal symptoms typically peak during this time.
 As the body attempts to adjust without Meth, recovering users will experience severe depression, anxiety, and extreme fatigue.
 Some people will also experience shaking and lingering muscle aches, as well as intense drug cravings.